-Taishin will purchase more shares of Apple Inc. (AAPL) supplier Hon Hai if the stock falls below NT$100 ($3.39), Taishin Securities Investment Trust Co.’s Alex Lu, said by phone on April 18.
+Taishin will purchase more shares of Apple Inc. (AAPL:US) supplier Hon Hai if the stock falls below NT$100 ($3.39), Taishin Securities Investment Trust Co.’s Alex Lu, said by phone on April 18.
 His NT$500 million fund has outperformed this year 671 other funds that are domiciled in Taiwan.
 Hon Hai, the Taishin fund’s top holding, rallied 25 percent in 2012 to NT$102, more than the benchmark Taiex Index's 6 percent gain.
 The stock surged 3.6 percent, the most since March 28, to NT$103.50 today.

 The Taiex has fallen 6.7 percent since the Economic Daily News reported on March 29 that the government was considering the levy, compared with the MSCI Emerging Markets Index’s 3.4 percent decline.
 The Taiwanese gauge is valued at 14.4 times estimated profit, down from 15 times on March 29.
 It’s still at a 38 percent premium to the MSCI Emerging-Markets Index (MXEF)’s multiple of 10.4, according to data compiled by Bloomberg.

 “The tax proposal will reduce volume in the market and subsequently cut the valuations,” said Lu.
 “That would give investors opportunities to enter the market.”